 - Cross Country Chase Jockey Statistics

-Our dedicated Cheltenham tips page will not only bring you predictions from the OLBG racing tipsters for the upcoming card that includes the Cross Country Chase but will also have predictions for each meeting at Cheltenham throughout the season so be sure to head over there.
-We cover every race at the Cheltenham Festival and below you can find links to all of the races for each of Tuesday, Wednesday, Thursday & Friday.
+We also have a dedicated Cheltenham tips page that will cover this race as well as all of the other races on the day of the race.
+See which runners the OLBG racing tipsters are predicting to win this race and the others on the cards.
+We cover every race at the Cheltenham Festival, and below you can find links to all of the races for each of Tuesday, Wednesday, Thursday & Friday.

-Below you will find the 2026 Cross Country Chase Trends, see which patterns have occurred over the recent renewals that you may be able to use for the next renewal, we also have a section that looks at the Cross Country Chase Trend Analysis.
+Below you will find the 2026 Cross Country Chase Trends.
+See which patterns have occurred over the recent renewals that you may be able to use for the next renewal.
+We also have a section that looks at the Cross Country Chase Trend Analysis.
+With the field now finalised, we have the Cross Country Chase Trend Shortlist, which is created using the listed trends.

-These are the top three quickest-run Cross Country Chase over the last 20 renewals:
+These are the top three quickest-run Cross Country Chase races over the last 20 renewals:

 - Balthazar King (7:51.70) in 2012